The Montcalm: The Montcalm Marble Arch

 The Montcalm Marble Arch was acquired by Shaftesbury Hotels in 2008 and, following a £38 million refurbishment program, reopened in September 2010.
 It was previously owned by Nikko Hotels (part of the JAL Group).

-Located in Wallenberg Place, near Park Lane and Oxford Street, this hotel has 153 rooms, a grand ballroom (which can hold between 50 and 550 people), a club lounge, an all-day lounge, a champagne bar and a luxury spa (The Spa at the Montcalm), which comprises a fitness centre, a sauna, a steam room, a Jacuzzi and an exercise pool.
-The hotel also has two restaurants, The Sixtyone Restaurant and The Crescent brasserie.
+Located in Wallenberg Place, near Park Lane and Oxford Street, this hotel has 153 rooms, a grand ballroom (which can hold between 50 and 550 people), a club lounge, an all-day lounge, a champagne bar and a luxury spa (The Spa at the Montcalm), which comprises a fitness center, a sauna, a steam room, a Jacuzzi and an exercise pool.
+The hotel also has two restaurants, The Sixty one Restaurant and The Crescent brasserie.

 In October 2015, the hotel became the first in the Montcalm chain to have a 10 Gigabit Ethernet wide area network (WAN) and Internet connection delivered by Internet service provider Exponential-e Ltd.

 On 30 October 2015, the World Boutique Hotel Awards (WBHA) ceremony was held at The Montcalm.